TeamRizu/outfox-wikijs/dev/actors/actortypes/textbanner/_index.md

 ---
 title: TextBanner
-weight: 0
+description:
+published: true
+date: 2023-05-20T00:31:22.477Z
+tags:
+editor: markdown
+dateCreated: 2023-05-16T06:16:22.325Z
 ---

-TextBanner is an automated [ActorFrame](../actorframe/) that processes information from a Song or Course to fill in data to several included [BitmapText](../bitmaptext/) actors.
+TextBanner is an automated [ActorFrame](/en/dev/actors/actortypes/actorframe/_index) that processes information from a Song or Course to fill in data to several included [BitmapText](/en/dev/actors/actortypes/bitmaptext/_index) actors.

 This is used by the music wheel and the editor song selection screens to show the information of each song in the wheel or about the current song being selected to edit respectively.

-{{<hint>}}
-The following example uses the SetSong command present in CourseContentsList, which automatically calls SetSong with its own data.
+> The following example uses the SetSong command present in CourseContentsList, which automatically calls SetSong with its own data.
-{{</hint>}}
+{.is-info}

 ```lua
 Def.TextBanner {
 	InitCommand=function(self)